MicrosoftDocs/sdk-api/sdk-api-src/content/icm/nf-icm-cmcreatetransformextw.md

-The Unicode equivalent of <b>CMCreateTransformExt</b> is <a href="https://msdn.microsoft.com/fa041ecd-8c42-4675-9e53-dd34535a2fd3">CMCreateTransformExtW</a>.
+The ANSI equivalent of <b>CMCreateTransformExtW</b> is <a href="https://msdn.microsoft.com/95b5bc2e-c790-43e0-8457-99bbbde5ecd2">CMCreateTransformExt</a>.

 Every CMM is required to export this function.